 Online (free content):

-Script Magazine (lots of useful info and links) www.scriptmag.com
+- Script Magazine: lots of useful info and links.

-Industrial Scripts (the site offers paid services but there’s a useful blog and other free resources): www.industrialscripts.com
+- Industrial Scripts: the site offers paid services but there’s a useful blog and other free resources.

-Save the Cat! (the website offering of the popular series of ‘how to’ books, including the popular beatsheet breakdowns): www.savethecat.com
+- Save the Cat!: website offering of the popular series of ‘how to’ books, including the popular beatsheet breakdowns.

-Sight & Sound (a selection of free content from the British Film Institute’s long-running subscription film publication): www.bfi.org.uk
+- Sight & Sound: selection of free content from the British Film Institute’s long-running subscription film publication.

 Paid instruction/resources:

-Stage32 Writers Room (the writers’ area of the Stage32 social network for filmmakers): www.stage32.com
+- Stage32 Writers Room: writers’ area of the free Stage32 social network for filmmakers.

-Screenwriting U (classes – sign up for free ad hoc ‘sample classes’): www.screenwritingu.com
+- Screenwriting U: paid classes but you can sign up for free ad hoc ‘sample classes’.

 Film industry news: